Alluxio/alluxio/docs/Getting-Started.md

 While Tachyon can provide significant performance gains simply through accelerating data input/output, Tachyon also provides advanced features tailored to specific use cases.

-* [Tiered storage](Tiered-Storage-on-Tachyon.html) provides additional resource for Tachyon to manage, allowing for workloads larger than memory to be optimized by Tachyon storage.
+* [Tiered storage](Tiered-Storage-on-Tachyon.html) provides additional resources for Tachyon to manage (such as SSD or HHD), allowing for workloads larger than memory to be optimized by Tachyon storage.
 * [Lineage](Lineage.html) provides an alternative to costly disk replication for fault tolerance and data durability, greatly improving write performance.
-* [Mounting and transparenting naming](Mounting-and-Transparent-Naming.html) provides the ability for users to import data from existing storage and easily handle deployments where not all systems are Tachyon-aware.
+* [Mounting and transparenting naming](Mounting-and-Transparent-Naming.html) provides the ability for users to manage data from existing storage systems and easily handle deployments where not all systems are Tachyon-aware.